Ferlab-Ste-Justine/openstack-postgres-standalone/README.md

 - postgres_database: Name of the database that will be accessed
 - postgres_password: Password that will be used to access the database.
 If omitted, a random password is generated

+If you want to enable tls, you can pass the following variables as input:
+- postgres_tls_key: Valid tls key
+- postgres_tls_certificate: Valid tls certificate
+- postgres_user: User (as a guid) that postgres will run as (defaults to "999" which is the postgres user in the official postgres image).
+This has to be accurate, as postgres will not launch properly if it cannot read the tls key and certificate.

+Note that if tls is enabled, the following arguments will be pre-fixed to **postgres_params**: ```-c ssl=on -c ssl_cert_file=/opt/pg.pem -c ssl_key_file=/opt/pg.key```

 ## Output

 The module outputs the following variables as output: